Welcome to our website

 - Your use of this website and any dispute arising out of such use of the website is subject to the laws of England and Wales and the English Courts will have exclusive jurisdiction in any dispute.

-The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) aims to harmonise data protection legislation across EU member states, enhancing privacy rights for individuals and providing a strict framework within which commercial organisations can legally operate.
+The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) harmonised data protection legislation across EU member states, enhancing privacy rights for individuals and providing a strict framework within which commercial organisations can legally operate.

 Who we are and what we do

-We are primarily a property relocation agency.
+We offer a comprehensive education consultancy service.
 We collect the personal data of the following types of people to allow us to undertake our business;

-- Prospective and live client contacts seeking to acquire or rent residential property in the UK;
+- Prospective and live client contacts seeking to place their children in UK boarding schools or other academic institututions;

 - Supplier contacts to support our services;